Uncertainty Surrounds the DOL Fiduciary Rule As States Seek to Have Their Say

 SEC Chairman Jay Clayton has stated his intention to bring “clarity and harmony to the investment advisor, broker-dealer standard.”
 The SEC overview for fiduciary duty rules for brokers is set to come out near the end of the second quarter in 2018.

-If you have questions or concerns concerning the Fiduciary Rule, contact the securities attorneys at Lubiner, Schmidt & Palumbo fro a free consultation.
+If you have questions or concerns concerning the Fiduciary Rule, contact the securities attorneys at Lubiner, Schmidt & Palumbo fro a consultation.